Aveyonce/Aveyonce.github.io/index.md

 ## Welcome!
-The purpose of this website is to present viewers with 360 photos.
+The purpose of this website is to present viewers with images created by me using techstart
 ### What are 360 photos?

 Flat, two-dimensional photos are old news.
 The future is 360-degree photos that let you look around in any direction from a single standing position.
 You can share 360-degree photos everywhere from Facebook to Street View, and unlike 360 video, they can be easily snapped using the phone you’ve already got.